core-wg/oscore/draft-ietf-core-object-security.md

 Replace step 9 of {{ver-res}} with:

 B. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
-An error condition occurring while processing a response in an observation does not cancel the observation.
+An error condition occurring while processing a response to an observation request does not cancel the observation.
 A client MUST NOT react to failure by re-registering the observation immediately.

 Note that the attribute-value attribute-value pair (Token, {Security Context, PIV}) MUST be deleted whenever the Observation is cancelled or "forgotten".